 When people have a number of other medical conditions that are unrelated to their palliative care diagnosis, they may be on numerous medicines.
 Many of these will have a role in maintaining health and preventing the long-term consequences of diseases including, but not limited to, diabetes and hypertension.
 The burden in terms of cost and discomfort of taking many drugs, as well as the escalating risk of drug interactions from polypharmacy, means that long-term medicines should be frequently reviewed.

 Visit the CareSearch care of the dying person page

 Care of the dying person

 Deprescribing is the process of tapering or stopping inappropriate medicines.
-Decisions about which medications to stop should be made by balancing the likely prognosis from the palliative care diagnosis, with short, medium, and long-term risks associated with stopping medications to manage co-morbidities.
+Decisions about which medicines to stop should be made by balancing the likely prognosis from the palliative care diagnosis, with short, medium, and long-term risks associated with stopping medicines to manage comorbidities.

 Visit the Cancer Council of Australia website for information on treatment

 Read Victoria Health’s Syringe driver compatibility: Guidance document